UbiquityDotNET/Llvm.Libs/ReadMe.md

 ## Projects
 ### LlvmBindingsGenerator
-This is the handle for the interop code in Ubiquity.NET.Llvm.Interop.
-(And the exprots.def file for DLL(s) on Windows) It uses CppSharp to parse the C or C++ headers and generates the native library exports.g.def (For a Windows DLL) along with the source to C# interop "handle" types.
+This is the handle source generator for the interop code in Ubiquity.NET.Llvm.Interop (And the exprots.def file for DLL(s) on Windows).
+It uses CppSharp to parse the C or C++ headers and generates the native library exports.g.def (For a Windows DLL) along with the source to C# interop "handle" types.
 The configuration file also helps in detection of missing or removed handle types when moving to a newer version of LLVM.

-This tool is generally only required once per Major LLVM release.
+This tool is generally only ***required*** once per Major LLVM release.
 (Though a Minor release that adds new APIs would also warrant a new run) However, to ensure the code generation tool itself isn't altered with a breaking change, the PowerShell script takes care of building and running the generator when needed, even if nothing changes in the end.
 This is run on every automated build so that the output is usable in subsequent steps of the complete build.

-#### Why A Distinct source generator
+#### Why A Distinct source generator?
+C# now has source generators built-in couldn't those server the purpose here?

 ##### Roslyn Source Generators - 'There be dragons there!'
-Roslyn allows source generators directly in the compiler making for a feature similar to C++ template code generation AT compile time.
-However, there's a copule of BIG issue with that for this particular code base.
+Roslyn allows source generators directly in the compiler making for a feature similar to, but not the same as C++ template code generation AT compile time.
+However, there's a couple of BIG issues with that for this particular code base.
 (And these distinctions are hard to get your head around for those famliar with C++ templates)
-1) Non-deterministic ordering
+1) Non-deterministic ordering of generators
     - More specifically for this project there is no way to declare the dependency on outputs of one generator as the input for another.
-(They all see the same original source as input so they can run in parallel.)
+(They ***all*** see the same original source as input so they can run in parallel.)
 2) Dependencies for project references
-    - As the generators are not general purpose they are not published or produced as a NUGET package.
+    - As the generators used for this code base are not general purpose they are not published or produced as a NUGET package.
 They only would work as a project reference.
 But that creates a TON of problems for the binary runtime dependencies of source generators, which don't flow with them as project references...

-Specifically, in this code, the built-in AOT aware P/Invoke generator that otherwise knows nothing about the handle generation, needs to see and use the **OUTPUT** of the handle source generation.
+Specifically, in this code, the built-in AOT aware P/Invoke generator that otherwise knows nothing about the handle generation, needs to see and use the **OUTPUT** of the handle source generation to find the `NativeMarshalingAttribute`.
 (It's not just a run ordering problem as in the current Roslyn Source generator design - ALL generators see the same input text!)
 [See: [Discussion on ordering and what a generator "sees"](https://github.com/dotnet/roslyn/discussions/57912#discussioncomment-1682779)]
 [See also: [Roslyn issue #57239](https://github.com/dotnet/roslyn/issues/57239)]

 The interop code uses the the LibraryImportAttribute for AOT support of ALL of the interop APIs declared.
 Thus, at compile time the interop source generator **MUST** be able to see the types used, specifically, it must have access to the `NativeMarshalling` attribute for all the handle types.
 Otherwise, it doesn't know how to marshal the type and bails out.
 It is possible to "overcome" this with an explicit `MarshalUsingAttribute` on every parameter or return type but that's tedious.
-Tedious typing is what soure generators and templates are supposed to remove.
+Tedious typing is what source generators and templates are supposed to remove.
 Thus, this library will generate the handle sources **BEFORE** they are compiled in the project.
 (Not to mention it also generates the exports.g.def used by the native code.
 Thus, the generated source files will contain the marshalling attributes so that the interop source generator knows how to generate the correct code.

->To be crystal clear - The problem is **NOT** one of generator run ordering, but on the
+>To be crystal clear - The problem is **NOT** one of generator run ordering, but on the ***dependency
-> ***dependency of outputs***.
-By design, Roslyn source generators can only see the original
+> of outputs***.
+By design, Roslyn source generators can only see the original source input, never the
-> source input, never the output of another generator.
+> output of another generator.
 Most don't, and never will, care.
-The
-> handle generation, in this case does.
-Solving that generically in a performant fashion is
+The handle generation, in this case
-> a ***HARD*** problem indeed...
-Not guaranteed impossible, but so far no-one has come up
+> does.
+Solving that generically in a performant fashion is a ***HARD*** problem indeed...
+Not
-> with a good answer to the problem.
-Even C++ has this issue with templates+concepts+CRTP;
+> guaranteed impossible, but so far no-one has come up with a good answer to the problem.
+Even C++ has
-> and that language has had source generating templates as a direct part of the language for
+> this issue with templates+concepts+CRTP, and that language has had source generating templates as a
-> several decades now.
+> direct part of the language for several decades now.
 > [See also: [Using the CRTP and C++20 Concepts to Enforce Contracts for Static Polymorphism](https://medium.com/@rogerbooth/using-the-crtp-and-c-20-concepts-to-enforce-contracts-for-static-polymorphism-a27d93111a75) ]
 > [See also: [Rules for Roslyn source generators](https://github.com/dotnet/roslyn/blob/main/docs/features/incremental-generators.cookbook.md)]